drupol/not-a-number.io/_posts/dev/2018-12-27-phptree-a-fast-tree-implementation.md

 although such data structures are generally rooted trees.

-A rooted tree may be directed either making all its edges point away from the root (in which case it is called an arborescence, branching, or _out-tree_], when its edges point towards the root (in which case it is called an anti-arborescence or _in-tree_).
+A rooted tree may be directed either making all its edges point away from the rootn (in which case it is called an arborescence, branching, or _out-tree_), when its edges point towards the root (in which case it is called an anti-arborescence or _in-tree_).,j

 A rooted tree itself has been defined as a directed graph.